 3. Set Up Your Web Hosting

 Amazon affiliates can pay next to nothing for web hosting service.
-For example, Wix is free while Web.com starts at $5.95 monthly (as of April 2021).
+For example, Wix offers a free basic blogging service while Web.com starts at $5.95 monthly (as of April 2021).
 Resources like Online Business Guide have a list of affordable web hosting services.
-Some are a meager monthly fee with unlimited domain names, which means you can run several sites for various niches on the same hosting package.
+Some require a small monthly fee with unlimited domain names, which means you can run several sites for various niches on the same hosting package.

 4. Choose Your Domain Name

-Make it keyword-rich not clever.
+Make the name keyword-rich, not clever.
 Think about what search words the average person might enter into their search engines to find your website.
-Below are a few ideas, some of which already exist in the marketplace:
+Be sure to check your name against other sites already in the market.

 5. Register Your Domain Name